-Unilever partners with Direct Relief which send dermatologists on healing missions to areas of acute need (e.g. refugee camps) to work with beneficiary organisations to help treat patients with skin conditions.
+Unilever partners with Direct Relief to execute 'healing missions' where they partner with local dermatologists and beneficiary organisations in areas of acute need (e.g. refugee camps) to help treat patients with skin conditions.
 The list of the healing missions with start and end date for each mission is identified by Direct Relief.
 At the start of the calendar year Unilever Vaseline Global team approves the list of healing missions to be run in areas of acute needs.
 As part of a healing mission consultation, dermatologists diagnose and treat skin conditions.